jedisct1/rsign2/Torgap-made-easy.md

 `Spotbit` is one of the first.
 “This price data was collected and verified by this price service on this date”

-But later we can do other kinds of service “I will store 10k encrypted object you give me for 1000 satoshi an hour” among with statements from other “I used this service successfully for x days” and one of those ids you trust.
+But later we can do other kinds of service:<br/>
+“I will store 10k encrypted object you give me for 1000 satoshi an hour” among with statements from other “I used this service successfully for x days” and one of those ids you trust.<br/>
+**Programcode and software distribution signing** is another possible area of application.
+The problem we could solve is that digital signatures tend to expire, long before the proof of the signature is needed.

-These are `virtual credentials`, a kind of digital certificates; issued 'now'.
+In fact through bc-torgap flow anonymous `virtual credentials`, a kind of digital certificates; issued 'now' by unknown - but trusted parties.
 Go the [definition section](#VC---Virtual-Credentials) for what Virtual Credentials are. **What is certificate?** Two analogies: <br/>
 **It’s like a passport** – issued by a central authority (the passport office / certificate authority), who independently establishes your identity and gives you a passport to prove it to others.
 Like a passport, a certificate will have in-built security and anti-fraud features.<br/>
 **It’s like a license plate.** A central authority issues the numbers and ensures each license plate number is matched to the right vehicle.
 Both drivers and police trust this third party to keep the right details on file.<br/>[Source](https://sidewaysdictionary.com/#/term/certificate)

 It’s a hard problem too, as there are are some substantial arguments about how to do this safely by the `LESS` community.

 In case of Legally Enabled Self-Sovereign Identity (LESS) it starts with control of your keys.
-A government can revoke your VC authorization to drive, but not your other VCs to receive medical care or do business.
+A government can revoke your `VC` authorization to drive, but not your other VCs to receive medical care or do business.
 Better than the current.
 Keep a separation of interests.

+### Can I earn money with bc-torgap?

 It integrates well with the Lightning Network.
-Especially because we're able to let sats flow alongside, for services and their VCs
+Especially because we're able to simultaneously let money (satoshis) flow alongside, for services and their VCs (e.g. "quality is good").

 ## Definitions
 In Alphabetic order